 Karczmarek-Borowska B, Sałek-Zań A. Hepatotoxicity of molecular targeted

 therapy.
 Contemp Oncol (Pozn) 2015; 19: 87-92.
-PubMed Citation (Review of hepatotoxicity of modern molecular targeted therapies including monoclonal antibodies, protein kinase inhibitors and proteosome inhibitors; does not discuss regorafenib).
+PubMed Citation (Review of hepatotoxicity of modern molecular targeted therapies including monoclonal antibodies, protein kinase inhibitors and proteosome inhibitors; regorafenib has an increased risk of liver injury).

 Akamine T, Ando K, Oki E, Saeki H, Nakashima Y, Imamura YU, Ohgaki K, et al. Acute liver failure due to regorafenib may be caused by impaired liver blood